Homemade Peanut Butter Cookies can’t be beat! These old-fashioned chewy peanut butter cookies are a Christmas favorite and popular year-round.

 How To Make Peanut Butter Cookies

-Making homemade peanut butter cookies is very similar to making your other favorite cookies.
+Making old-fashioned chewy peanut butter cookies is very similar to making your other favorite cookies.
 The main differences are that peanut butter is used for part of the fat in the dough and the cookies are flattened with a fork.

 Storage and Make Head